 - The Affordable Care Act requires that all plans cover 10 Essential Health Benefits.
 When choosing a plan outside of Vermont Health Connect you will want to be sure it provides this coverage.

-- From Coverage to Care is a Vermont Health Connect guide to help you understand your health plan and how to get the most from it.
+- The Vermont Health Connect Help Center can help you understand your health plan and how to get the most from it.

 Vermont’s Early Childhood Developmental Disorders Insurance